NickHerrig/nickherrig.com/content/posts/local-clip-embeddings.md

 ### Image Embeddings
 Embeddings images is just as easy.
-We can use `image_embedding = clip.embed_image(image="bloody-mary.jpg")` i've got this delicous pictures of a bloody mary below.
+We can use `image_embedding = clip.embed_image(image="bloody-mary.jpg")` to generate embeddings for this delicious picture of a bloody mary below.

 ![bloody-mary](/images/local-clip-embeddings/bloody-mary.jpg)